 Our executive compensation program emphasizes pay-for-performance.
-As described below, it is premature for our short term and long term incentive plans to be tied to financial metrics; accordingly, the metrics were designed to encourage our progress through the FDA approval process and our ability to obtain a partnership and to develop a candidate for commercialization.
-The compensation package for our executive officers includes both cash and equity incentive plans that align an executive's compensation with our short-term and long-term performance goals and objectives.
+As described below, both our short term and long term incentive plans are now tied to the financial metric of sales generated; however, we also include other metrics such as progress through the FDA approval process and our ability to obtain partnerships and to develop candidates for commercialization.
+The compensation package for our commercial organization includes both cash and equity incentives based on performance incentivizing strong sales objectives.
+The compensation package for our executive officers include both cash and equity incentive plans that align an executive's compensation with our short-term and long-term performance goals and objectives.